MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/request.md

 * `db`: This is an **optional** parameter for some control commands, and **mandatory** parameter for other control commands and all queries.
-It provides the name of the "database in scope" &emdash; the database that is the target of the query or control command.
+It provides the name of the "database in scope" - the database that is the target of the query or control command.

 * `properties`: This is an **optional** parameter.
 It provides various